jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-change focus

-- buttons of planner should be focusable
-- give focus to planner when clicking on calendar day

-  - create 'go back to calendar' with ref of prev cell, focusing it

 - improve event structure
   - use event redux date saving only what matters (e.g., date)
 - improve architecture?